DavidNavarroSaiz/ABIChallenge_David_Navarro/README.md

 ### Using the FastAPI Service

-To use the FastAPI service for interacting with the chatbot, follow these steps:
+To use the FastAPI service for interacting with the service, follow these steps:

 1. Run the FastAPI service: